fahedbrahim/frontend-Pi-en-parallele/README.md

 ### git clone https://github.com/fahedbrahim/frontend-Pi-en-parallele.git
 ### npm install

-## Now you must add all the keys with your new keys
+## Now you must change all the keys with your new keys

 ### npm start